microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 First off, you see that we're making use of the `Microsoft.ReactNative.Managed` shared library, which provides the easiest (and recommended) experience for authoring native modules. `Microsoft.ReactNative.Managed` provides the mechanism that discovers the native module annotations to build bindings at runtime.

-The `[ReactModule]` attribute says that the class is a ReactNative native module.
+The `[ReactModule]` attribute says that the class is a React Native native module.
 It has an optional parameter for the module name visible to JavaScript and optionally the name of a registered event emitter.
 By default, the name visible to JavaScript is the same as the class name, and the default event emitter is `RCTDeviceEventEmitter`.

 You can overwrite the JavaScript module name like this: `[ReactModule("math")]`.